sachin-pikle/functions-hello-to-obj-events-java/Step-5/README.md

 ## Test

+Make sure to enable "Emit Object Events" on your bucket.

 Upload a small text file in the bucket and check the function logs.
 You should see no errors.
 Also, you should see the real Cloud Event that was generated by the file upload event.